-The Department of Natural Resources (DNR) has a program to exchange state-owned land for privately-owned land.
+The DNR has a program to exchange state-owned land for privately-owned land.
 The state may also exchange state-owned land for other publicly-owned land.

 Generally, the goal of a land exchange is to allow more efficient and productive management of lands.
 Quite often an exchange consolidates or fills in the state's land holdings within existing management units, such as state forests or wildlife management areas.
 Any exchange should result in improvement in the protection, use, or management of the natural resources and increase public benefits for present and future generations.

 Learn about the board, meeting dates, and location.